SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 **Functions of each method**

 * _**createMainMenu():**_ Sets up a main screen which loads when the game is launched.
 It displays the keys used to play and a start button.
+I designed the background image using _Canva_.

 * _**showWinScreen():**_ Sets up a screen which is displayed when player wins the game and also displays the total score.
-Moreover, it has a play again button.
+It has a background image with I designed using _Canva_ and it has a play again button as well which restarts the game from scratch.

 * _**startGame():**_ This initializes all the UI components and other variables of the game.
 Also defines the levels of the game and calls the `paddleInitializer.java` class.